Mountains and Lakes in Japan

 So the water color is beautiful and mysterious blue.

-Lake Kussharo (屈斜路湖) is also a caldera lake near Lake Mashu.
+Lake Kussharo is also a caldera lake near Lake Mashu and it is on the the biggest caldera lake in Japan.

-The long and narrow sand bank separates the lake from the sea.
+The long and narrow sand bank separates the lake from the Okhotsk Sea.

 The lake freezes in winter and the event by houses made of ice blocks on the lake is held.